Did you know that your FERS retirement income will have some unique twists and turns?

 When many FERS retire – they’ll receive their pension – but many will also receive an additional source of fixed income – the FERS Supplement.

 The FERS Supplement is a unique benefit (with no equivalent in CSRS).
 And not all FERS will get the Supplement, there are special rules that lay out who gets it and who doesn’t.
-If you’ve never heard of the Supplement, you can read more at my webpage about the FERS Supplement.

 The FERS Supplement is designed to approximate a portion of your Social Security income for FERS who retire before they are eligible for a Social Security benefit.
 And it can be a nice boost to your fixed income after you retire.